helloworlde/Gauge-Java-Demo/README.md

 # Gauge-Java-Demo
 This is a project of [Gauge](http://getgauge.io) of JavaWeb and build by [Gradle](http://gradle.org).
-For  test database,request and page operation automation of a [SpringBoot application](https://github.com/helloworlde/SpringBoot-Demo).This application can download here.
+For  test database,request and page operation automation of a [SpringBoot application](https://github.com/helloworlde/SpringBoot-Demo).

 ## Running this example